Logo

-Meta-Cognitive Checks provide three reflective methods (Bias Check, Frame Check, Method Check) to analyze and improve decision-making processes by examining cognitive biases, question framing, and method limitations.
+Meta-Cognitive Checks provide three reflective methods (Bias Check, Frame Check, Method Check) to analyze cognitive biases, question framing, and method limitations after any decision-making session.

 Methods think about content.
 Meta-checks think about the thinking.